Samanid Empire: Legacy

-A Bukharian historian writing in 943 stated that Ismail Samani: was indeed worthy and right for padishahship.
+A Bukharan historian writing in 943 stated that Ismail Samani: was indeed worthy and right for padishahship.
 He was an intelligent, just, compassionate person, one possessing reason and prescience...he conducted affairs with justice and good ethics.
 Whoever tyrannized people he would punish...In affairs of state he was always impartial.

 The celebrated scholar Nizam al-Mulk, in his famous work Siyasatnama, stated that Ismail Samani: was extremely just, and his good qualities were many.
 He had pure faith in God (to Him be power and glory) and he was generous to the poor – to name only one of his notable virtues.

-The Somoni currency of Tajikistan is named after the Samanids.
-A notable airline based in Dushanbe is also named Somon Air.
-Also, the highest mountain in Tajikistan and in the former Soviet Union is named after Ismail Samani.
-The mountain was formerly known as "Stalin Peak" and "Communism Peak" but in 1998 the name was officially changed to Ismoil Somoni Peak.
+Tajiks and Samanids

+Tajik nationalism has been the domain of the government elite.
+The Tajik regime has been rewriting history and in doing so, redefining its political system.
+And the "drive for 'authenticity" let to rewriting history to foreground the modern Tajiks connection of the 9th-century Samanids.
+And to portray them as Tajiks for, historical heritage competition with Uzbekistan.
+Tajik nationalist historians have sought to portray, the Samanid empire as the original "Tajik" state with Ismail Samani as its founder.
+It should be conceded that this claim is occasionally exaggerated and distorted.
+The Samanids would not have approved of their classification as Tajiks separate from the larger Persian-speaking community.